-A year in, I'm still enamored with New Orleans Brass Bands, though
+I'm enamored with New Orleans Brass Bands.

 I'll eat anything.
 Spicy is good.

-"A while back, one lady told me her therapist had recommended
+"A while back, one lady told me her therapist had recommended it.

-"Last night, I met a therapist who told me her psychic had
+"Last night, I met a therapist who told me her psychic had recommended it.

 "I hope I meet a psychic next time."